The Rwanda Cultural Tour & Experience

 Azizi Life Cultural Experience

-A Cultural Experience and Discovery with Rwandans Azizi Life is a life-changing experience in Rural Rwanda- a short distance from Kigali will be a life changing Cultural Encounter with some of the friendliest people in Africa.
-You will experience life as average Rwandans do each day of their lives and unlike most of us – many of them that you will meet have gone through the nightmare and trauma of the 1994 genocide either as victim or as perpetrators – most often you will never know since in Africa once keeps things within and deals with it in the traditional African Rwandan ways.
+A Cultural Experience and Discovery with Rwandans Azizi Life is a life-changing experience in Rural Rwanda- a short distance from Kigali will be a life-changing Cultural Encounter with some of the friendliest people in Africa.
+On this Rwanda Cultural tours, you will experience life as average Rwandans do each day of their lives and unlike most of us – many of them that you will meet have gone through the nightmare and trauma of the 1994 genocide either as victim or as perpetrators – most often you will never know since in Africa once keeps things within and deals with it in the traditional African Rwandan ways.

 This Azizi Life experience gives you an opportunity to understand what life is like for an average Rwandan and get to learn new skills as you deeply to know the real Rwanda and its people.
 As you book your safari, choose to include a day with Azizi Life in Rural Rwanda and we will happily adjust any itinerary that allows you to experience Rwanda at its essence.